‘RHOC’ Star Vicki Gunvalson Claims Kelly Dodd Is Not Allowed At Her Daughter Jolie’s School

 Kelly Dodd will be seen facing a new rumor during tonight’s new episode of The Real Housewives of Orange County Season 14.

-In a sneak peek of the upcoming show shared by Hollywood Life on October 1, Dodd is seen chatting with her co-stars, Emily Simpson and Braunwyn Windham-Burke, about another allegedly false rumor Vicki Gunvalson has started to spread about her.
+In a sneak peek of the upcoming show, shared by Hollywood Life on October 1, Dodd is seen chatting with her co-stars, Emily Simpson and Braunwyn Windham-Burke, about another allegedly false rumor Vicki Gunvalson has started to spread about her.

 “Can you believe Vicki?”
 Dodd asks in the clip.